Jane Norman (American deaf activist): Performing career

 After graduation, she moved to New York, where she got a master's degree in educational theater from New York University.
 While studying at NYU, she became an actress with the National Theatre of the Deaf.

 After two years with the National Theater of the Deaf, she moved to San Francisco.
 There, she was an anchor on NewSign, the country's first newscast specifically for the deaf, on KRON-TV, which was an NBC affiliate at the time.

 Along with Peter Wechsberg, she won a local Emmy Award for her work on NewSign in 1971.
 In San Francisco in the 1970s, she also worked for DEAF Media on Rainbow’s End, a PBS show for deaf children.

-In addition to her work as an actress an anchor, Norman was a director, producer, and film judge, as well as a media consultant.
+In addition to her work as an actress and anchor, Norman was a director, producer, and film judge, as well as a media consultant.
 In the mid-1980s, she led the production of Gallaudet's Emmy-winning nationally televised show Deaf Mosaic.

 Academic career

 Norman returned to school and received a Ph.D. from Howard University in 1995.
-She joined the faculty at Gallaudet University in the late 1980s, first working in the Department of Theater, where she founded the university's firs touring performance company.
+She joined the faculty at Gallaudet University in the late 1980s, first working in the Department of Theater, where she founded the university's first touring performance company.
 On its founding in 1990, she joined the faculty of the Department of Television, Film, and Digital Media, serving as its chair.
 Beginning in 2002, she was involved in the Communication Studies program in the university's Department of Art, Communication, and Theatre.

 An activist for deaf rights, Norman was actively involved in the Deaf President Now movement in the late 1980s, serving as the Deaf President Now Council's co-director of media relations.

 Her research at the university focused on the depiction of deaf people in media.
 She spearheaded the 1989 Deaf Way festival and coordinated the International Deaf Film Festival at Deaf Way 2 in 2002.
 In 2010, she led the WORLDEAF Cinema Festival at Gallaudet.

 Beginning in 2007, Norman worked to establish the National Deaf Life Museum, serving as its director and curator.
 The museum opened in April 2014.
 In her retirement, she continued to serve as director emerita of the National Deaf Life Museum, until her death in 2020 in Riverside, California.